On Medium, you can choose up to 5 tags that best describe your story.

 Targeting only the most popular tags is bad because your stories get lost in the sea of hundreds of thousands of stories.
 By targeting less popular “long tail” tags you can get more accurate results for the searchers.

-For example, if this very article was on Medium, I’d prefer to use a tag “Medium Tags” instead of “Blogging”.
+For example, if this very article was on Medium, I’d prefer to use the tag “Medium Tags” instead of “Blogging”.
 If you think about it, someone who follows “Blogging” is unlikely to read a story about Medium tags.
 But if someone searches for “Medium Tags”, chances are they will find this article insightful.

 So even though “Blogging” tag targets a thousand times bigger audience, most likely no one would read the article.